Gain Experience in the Field

 BC in DC

-The BC in DC Program provides full-time immersive externships for students in diverse legal settings such as government agencies, public interest groups, in-house corporate counsel, and courts.
-Weekly seminars are run by a BCLS alum working in DC and is offered in the Spring semester.
+The BC in DC Program provides full-time immersive externships for students in diverse legal settings such as government agencies, public interest organizations, in-house corporate counsel, and courts.
+Weekly seminars are run by a BCLS alum working in DC .
+The BC in DC Program is offered in Spring Semesters.

 BC in Dublin/Europe Program

-The Dublin Program provides opportunities for second and third year law students to gain legal experience with corporations, government agencies, public interest groups and law firms in Dublin.
+The Dublin Program provides opportunities for second and third year law students to gain legal experience with corporations, government agencies, public interest organizations and law firms in Dublin.
 Students participate in a weekly seminar with a BCLS faculty member.
 The seminar covers subjects such as Comparative Law, Legal Ethics, and Professionalism and focuses on cross-cultural lawyering, professional responsibility in an organizational context, and differences between US and EU Law.
-This program is offered during the Spring semester.
+This program is offered in Spring semesters.